 All full-time faculty are expected to document a minimum of one assessment per quarter.
 Part-time faculty are also encouraged to complete assessments each quarter.

 Use the Assessment Tool

-Documenting your assessment is a fairly easy thing to do using the Assessment Tool: https://utilities.highline.edu/assessment/.
+Documenting your assessment is still an easy thing to do using the Assessment Tool.